 The Program will also offer students opportunities to engage in research with faculty during the academic year, including a summer research institute.

-During the summer, the institute will provide 15 participants with the opportunity to undertake a six-week faculty-supervised comprehensive research project that will include a literature review, a development of a research question, and written and oral analyses of the research.
+During the summer, the institute will provide up to 15 participants with the opportunity to undertake a six-week faculty-supervised comprehensive research project that will include a literature review, a development of a research question, and written and oral analyses of the research.

 Pell Grant Supplement Grant In Aid

 Sixty to seventy program participants are provided Pell Grant supplement awards ranging from $600 to $1,200 annually.
 Eligible participants must express interest in the award, demonstrate knowledge of federal TRiO programs, and complete a minimum number of program activities.
 Awards are distributed at the end of the semester.